Abdullah-Engineer/Computer-Vision-Assignments/README.md

 <h1>Conclusion</h1>
 The first assignment introduced me to image filtering techniques and how different filters can be combined to create hybrid images.
-The second assignment gave me hands-on experience with feature detection, specifically corner detection, which is crucial in many computer vision applications.
+The second assignment provided valuable insights into manually implementing the Harris Corner Detection algorithm, a fundamental technique in computer vision.
+By calculating gradients, smoothing data, and applying mathematical operations, the algorithm effectively detects corners in images.
+Understanding this process enhances knowledge of feature detection and its role in tasks like object tracking and image recognition.
+The implementation is a solid foundation for further exploration of advanced computer vision techniques.